JWST observes the assembly of a massive galaxy at z~4: Results

 \subsection{Emission line profiles tracing a complex system}

 To gain further insights into the complexity of this system traced by gas kinematics, we perform model fitting to the \ha+\nii\ emission, which is the brightest feature in the data cube.
 The line fitting was performed on the continuum-subtracted spectra, where the continuum was locally measured from line-free regions on either side of the emission lines.
 The best-fitting models for the emission lines were obtained as follows.
 We use \texttt{lmfit} to fit model Gaussian functions to the observed data.
 Following \citet{saxena24}, we allow the fitting of two Gaussian functions to the \ha\ line and a single Gaussian function to each of the two weaker \nii\ lines.
 Allowing for a broadened \ha\ component enables us to investigate whether there is evidence for (1) a broad-line region (BLR; traced by broad \ha\ but absence of broad \nii), or (2) out-flowing or turbulent gas in the narrow line region (NLR; traced by broad emission of both \ha\ and other forbidden lines).
 The width of the narrow \ha\ and \nii\ models are fixed.
 To obtain the best-fit model, we use chi-squared minimization.
-Similar fits were performed for the \oi\ and \sii\ lines.
+Fits using single Gaussian models were performed for the \oi\ and \sii\ lines, owing to their relatively low S/N in the spectra.
 In Figure \ref{fig:linefits} we show the results of our model fitting to the \ha+\nii\ complex for each region.

 C2, the presumed location of the radio AGN host, is best fitted with broad and narrow emission components in \ha.
-We note, however, that a good fit is returned when the \nii\ doublet is also allowed to have broad components, with the widths of the broad components fixed across \ha\ and \nii.
+We note, however, that a similarly good fit is also returned when the \nii\ doublet was also allowed to have broad components as an isolated experiment, with the widths of the broad components fixed across \ha\ and \nii.
 Additionally, L2 and L4 also require a broad \ha\ component to fully match the observed emission line profile of the \ha+\nii\ complex.
 L3 is well described by a single, broad component for both \ha\ and \nii, implying that a fast outflow or turbulence dominates the gas at this location.
 We note once again that C2 and L2 appear to straddle the northern radio hotspot, while L3 and L4 appear to straddle the southern radio hotspot.
 We suggest that turbulence injected in the line-emitting gas by the radio jets may explain why broad kinematical components are preferentially found at these locations.